lucasniveous/lucasniveous/README.md

-# 👋 Hi, I'm Lucas Centurión López
+# 👋 Hi, I'm Lucas Centurión

 I'm a **Full Stack Developer** working in the **healthcare sector**, currently part of **Fundación Visión**, where I help design and maintain digital systems that enhance patient care and operational efficiency.